wd5gnr/Elf-RcForth/readme.md

 HERE     ( -- a)                - Retrieve the current free memory pointer ->HERE   (a -- )                - Set the current free memory pointer (dangerous!)
 OPT      ( -- a)                - Address of option variable (bit 0=supress space after numeric output; 1=find first word in dictionary)
+TIB      ( -- a)                - Address of input buffer
 ```

 #### Function definition: